 Fixing a Leaky Garbage Disposal

-A leaky garbage disposal can be restored if you can identify the part that's creating the problem.
+A leaky garbage disposal can be restored if you can identify the part that's leading to the problem.

 Disposals may leak over time due to: